Sing About Me, I'm Dying of Thirst: Critical reception

 "Sing About Me, I'm Dying of Thirst" has received widespread acclaim from critics and listeners since its release.
 Pitchfork described the song as a "stunning 12-minute denouement in which Lamar delivers a verse from a peripheral character that is the album's most dazzling stroke of empathy."
 In a review of Lamar's fourth studio album Damn, Teddy Craven of The Daily Campus compared "Sing About Me" to "Duckworth", saying both songs are "the high-points of their respective albums."

 Media appearances

-The song was featured in the American television series Grey's Anatomy at the end of the 2013 episode "Man on the Moon".
+The song, in particular "I'm Dying of Thirst", was featured in the American television series Grey's Anatomy at the end of the 2013 episode "Man on the Moon".